Reading Time: 7 minutes

 It’s okay to have favorites, we won’t tell.
 Reach out to some of your best clients first and let them know of your all-new rewards program!
 A 2016 study found that, on average, every customer of a business will refer 2.68 of their friends.
 And that’s just the average customer.
 Think about how many people an enthusiastic and excited patient might refer.

-Related: 4 ways to increase revenue for your dental practice
+Related: Smart ways to earn more for your practice

 Deploy Referral Cards